 Growth hacking has been around for about a decade.
-The term was coined by Sean Ellis: serial entrepreneur, angel investor, and CEO of Growth Hackers.
+The term was coined by Sean Ellis: serial entrepreneur, angel investor, and author of Hacking Growth.
 The idea emphasizes rapid experimentation and trial-and-error campaigns to get results fast.

 For growth hackers, a strategy that works is one that leads to growth — ideally, exponential growth.
 Because of this, growth metrics become all-important and receive all the attention.

 Does Growth Hacking Work?

 Fundamentally, growth hacking isn’t a bad idea.
 If it works, it can lead to a rapid increase in sales numbers, and tech startups in particular need to move quickly.
 You have to validate your product and start generating revenue as fast as you can.
 The agile nature of growth hacking can help you get the momentum you need.
 When well-executed, it can lead to phenomenal success.

 But we’re still talking about the same success stories because growth hacking is not easy to execute well.
 It can be difficult to measure your impact, and you're not necessarily operating with a proven target market.

 Instead, you’re throwing a wide net and seeing what you can catch.
 You don’t know exactly who your target buyer is, what they need, or why your solution can solve their problem better than anything else out there.